MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-05.md

 - [ ] [MH.4] The "plumbing" that was used in milestone 1 is present here: a valid Procfile, composer.json, and public folder containing your site's viewable files are present.

 - [ ] [MH.5] No alerts are present in the site.

+- [ ] [MH.6] All database queries must be done using a PDO object.
+No code involving mysqli can be used.

+- [ ] [MH.7] Any database queries involving user input MUST used a prepared statement using EITHER named parameters OR the `?` syntax.
+If you have any queries using raw $_GET or $_POST inputs, it's insanely insecure.

 ---